arunmbalaji/ask-jeeves/README.md

 ## V. Mobile application and Cognito Authentication.

 1. `git clone https://github.com/arunmbalaji/ask-jeeves.git`
 2. cd to the project directory "ask-jeeves".
-3. Firstly Install Node.js (download from https://nodejs.org/en/).
-This will give us npm.
+3. `npm install; npm start`.
 4. We can then install some dependencies:
->npm install -g react-native-cli

-Yarn is also widely used instead of npm - many online demos use it so it's not bad idea to install, but npm will work fine as well.

->npm install -g yarn

 >npm install -g awsmobile-cli